 The Zero Project headquarters move into the newly founded “House of Philanthropy” in Vienna, jointly with several other Austrian foundations and co-initiated by the Essl Foundation.

 The Zero Project is taking part in the HABITAT III-Conference in Quito/Ecuador.
 UN DESA, the Department of Economic and Social Affairs and the Zero Project present the report “Good Practices in accessible urban development“.

 The Zero Project Supports the Disability Thematic Network of the EFC to organize the first “European Foundation Forum for Inclusion” in Brussels, focusing on the European Accessibility Act.

 The Zero Project co-organizes two Side Events at the 8th Conference of State Parties in New York on “Early Childhood Development” and “ICT supporting Education for All”, and also co-sponsors the Side-Events “Promoting Urban Development Inclusive Policies for Persons with Disabilities” and the “UN DESA Forum on Accessible Urban Development”.

-The first edition of the “Zero Project Analysis” covering eight outstanding Innovative Practices on Early Childhood Intervention is published and presented at the Annual EASPD Conference which takes place in Chisinau/Moldova for April 20 to 22, 2016.
+The “Zero Project Analysis” covering eight outstanding Innovative Practices on Early Childhood Intervention is published and presented at the Annual EASPD Conference which takes place in Chisinau/Moldova for April 20 to 22, 2016.

 The Zero Project Report 2016 is presented at the 31st session of the Human Rights Council in Palais des Nations, Geneva.